 To combat the COVID-19 pandemic, more and more businesses around the world are going remote.
-And while building a remote team is certainly rife with challenges, these can be lessened by technology, such as remote team management tools.
+And while building a remote team is certainly rife with challenges, these can be lessened by technology – a.k.a using remote work tools.

 In this article, we’re going to address the types of tools you need to maintain a grip on your remote team, and we’ll also offer up a few specific SaaS companies to help you make a better buying decision.

 Providing Support & Resources

 Now that your team is working remotely, they’re going to need all kinds of resources, such as office supplies (mouses, headphones, pens etc), as well as support.
 Employees are the cogs of your machine, and with remote working, having this kind of support has never been more crucial to a businesses’ success.